Datasets within this collection

 Filter Results

-31 results
+39 results

-- August 2024 data-update for "Updated science-wide author databases of standardized citation indicators"Citation metrics are widely used and misused.
+- August 2025 data-update for "Updated science-wide author databases of standardized citation indicators"Citation metrics are widely used and misused.
 We have created a publicly available database of top-cited scientists that provides standardized information on citations, h-index, co-authorship adjusted hm-index, citations to papers in different authorship positions and a composite indicator (c-score).
 Separate data are shown for career-long and, separately, for single recent year impact.
-Metrics with and without self-citations and ratio of citations to citing papers are given and data on retracted papers (based on Retraction Watch database) as well as citations to/from retracted papers have been added in the most recent iteration.
+Metrics with and without self-citations and ratio of citations to citing papers are given and data on retracted papers (based on Retraction Watch database) as well as citations to/from retracted papers have been added.
 Scientists are classified into 22 scientific fields and 174 sub-fields according to the standard Science-Metrix classification.
 Field- and subfield-specific percentiles are also provided for all scientists with at least 5 papers.
-Career-long data are updated to end-of-2023 and single recent year data pertain to citations received during calendar year 2023.
+Career-long data are updated to end-of-2024 and single recent year data pertain to citations received during calendar year 2024.
 The selection is based on the top 100,000 scientists by c-score (with and without self-citations) or a percentile rank of 2% or above in the sub-field.
-This version (7) is based on the August 1, 2024 snapshot from Scopus, updated to end of citation year 2023.
+This version (7) is based on the August 1, 2025 snapshot from Scopus, updated to end of citation year 2024.
 This work uses Scopus data.
-Calculations were performed using all Scopus author profiles as of August 1, 2024.
-If an author is not on the list it is simply because the composite indicator value was not high enough to appear on the list.
+Calculations were performed using all Scopus author profiles as of August 1, 2025.
+If an author is not on the list, it is simply because the composite indicator value was not high enough to appear on the list.
 It does not mean that the author does not do good work.
 PLEASE ALSO NOTE THAT THE DATABASE HAS BEEN PUBLISHED IN AN ARCHIVAL FORM AND WILL NOT BE CHANGED.
 The published version reflects Scopus author profiles at the time of calculation.
 We thus advise authors to ensure that their Scopus profiles are accurate.
 REQUESTS FOR CORRECIONS OF THE SCOPUS DATA (INCLUDING CORRECTIONS IN AFFILIATIONS) SHOULD NOT BE SENT TO US.
 They should be sent directly to Scopus, preferably by use of the Scopus to ORCID feedback wizard (https://orcid.scopusfeedback.com/) so that the correct data can be used in any future annual updates of the citation indicator databases.
 The c-score focuses on impact (citations) rather than productivity (number of publications) and it also incorporates information on co-authorship and author positions (single, first, last author).
 If you have additional questions, see attached file on FREQUENTLY ASKED QUESTIONS.
 Finally, we alert users that all citation metrics have limitations and their use should be tempered and judicious.
 For more reading, we refer to the Leiden manifesto: https://www.nature.com/articles/520429a

 - Data for report "Artificial Intelligence: How knowledge is created, transferred, and used"There are the underlying data for our report "Artificial Intelligence: How knowledge is created, transferred, and used", published 2018.
 Data can be used to construct the graphs used in the report.